dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

 ## 2. Project Description

 CarbonWise empowers consumers to make more sustainable choices by providing clear and accessible information about the environmental impact of their purchases.
-Whether users are new to sustainability or already committed to eco-conscious shopping, the app delivers reliable insights to support informed decision-making.
+With CarbonWise, users can simply scan a product's barcode while shopping to receive an eco-score, sustainability details, and recommendations for greener alternatives.
 Additionally, CarbonWise encourages accountability by allowing users to connect with friends, compare sustainability scores, and share progress, fostering a community-driven approach to responsible consumption.

 ## 3. Requirements Specification